patricktokeeffe/rpi-co2-tracer/readme.md

 $ sudo systemctl enable switch-logger
 ```

-The thermocouple logger is (now) handled by an installation
+The thermocouple logger and MFC control script are now handled
-script:
+by an installation script:

 ```
 $ sudo ./install.sh